Loving The Face We've Earned

 For those of us who have lived a few decades, I would argue that our faces tell a story.
 When my sister and I were young, our mother would sometimes have us play a game when we were in public with time to kill.
 An airport was particularly fertile ground as we picked out individuals or groups and made up our own stories about their lives.
 We watched for a bit to get a snapshot of what was happening and then created our own narrative.
 Looking at each person’s face was integral to building our stories.
 You can tell a lot from a person’s face, beyond their actual features.
 We tried to absorb all the different dynamics occurring at that moment, but reading people’s faces was the key.

-My Sunday School class has been studying a book entitled Beatitudes from the Backside by J. Ellsworth Kalas.
-I was leading the chapter on mourners being blessed and Kalas made a statement about the challenges in our lives, and what it does to us and for us.
+I remember studying a book in a Sunday School class entitled Beatitudes from the Backside by J. Ellsworth Kalas.
+In a chapter about mourners being blessed, Kalas made a statement about the challenges in our lives, and what it does to us and for us.
 He makes note that we tend to take more pictures of infants than adults – “when our faces are unformed, so to speak … before our experiences have written their story into our features.
 It’s the experience of living, including especially the tests of life, that brings quality and character until at last we get the face we’ve earned.”
 Read those words again: at last we get the face we’ve earned.

 I cried reading that while preparing for the lesson.
 Between my wife and me, we are 4-time cancer survivors, so I couldn’t help thinking of all we’ve been through over the years.
 I was a little sad, but also emboldened.
 I started to think of the difference between having a face I’ve earned and one that just happened.
 Do you know what I mean?
 Even if you haven’t faced major crises in your life, this difference still applies.
 The definition of earning means we have engaged, gained, acquired through merit, etc. A face that just happened implies we didn’t do much – things befell us and … oh well, it just turned out that way.